pollackscience/histogram_plus/source/index.rst

 histogram_plus: More features, just as easy to use.
 ===================================================

+**This package is now deprecated, and has moved to a new home!
+Please checkout out `Scikit-HEP <http://www.scikit-hep.org/>`_ for the most up-to-date version of this package, along with a host of useful data analysis and visualization tools, aimed at the HEP community.**

 `histogram_plus` is histogramming package based off of `matplotlib`'s histogram methods.
 This package adds additional needed features, such as automatic error bar calculation and display, the ability to use markers for visualization, and the Bayesian Blocks data-driven binning method.